 As part of the launch of "Rogue One: A Star Wars Story," a new toyline was unveiled on Wednesday in a stop motion video created by fans.
 A series of original animated shorts from Star-war fans starring key toys were used to create the video.

 Private sector employment in the U.S. increased roughly in line with economist estimates in the month of August, according to a report released by payroll processor ADP on Wednesday.
 ADP said the private sector added 177,000 jobs in August following an upwardly revised increase of 194,000 jobs in July.

-After moving lower over the course of the two previous sessions, stocks may see some further downside in early trading on Wednesday.
-The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 51 points.
+Stocks may move to the downside in early trading on Wednesday, extending the pullback seen in the previous session.
+The major index futures are currently pointing to a modestly lower open for the markets, with the Dow futures down by 24 points.

 Euro area inflation remained stable at a very low level in August, underscoring the difficulties in achieving the inflation target as economic growth remains subdued, official data revealed Wednesday.
 Separate data showed that the unemployment rate remained unchanged at a five-year low in July.
 Inflation held steady at 0.2 percent in August, a flash estimate from Eurostat showed.